lowRISC/qemu/docs/opentitan/rom_ctrl.md

 * 32-bit VMEM files, _i.e._ VMEM file without ECC.
 Such file should contain non-scrambled data.
 * 39-bit VMEM files, _i.e._ VMEM file with 7-bit ECC and scrambled data.

-39-bit scrambled ECC VMEM files are only supported when the QEMU machine has instanciated the ROM controller with `key` and `nonce` arguments.
+39-bit scrambled ECC VMEM files are only supported when the QEMU machine has instantiated the ROM controller with `key` and `nonce` arguments.

 #### HEX ROM file

 39-bit HEX files, _i.e._ HEX file with 7-bit ECC and scrambled data.

-39-bit scrambled ECC HEX files are only supported when the QEMU machine has instanciated the ROM controller with `key` and `nonce` arguments.
+39-bit scrambled ECC HEX files are only supported when the QEMU machine has instantiated the ROM controller with `key` and `nonce` arguments.

 Note that HEX file format differs from IHEX file format.
 The former only contains hexadecimal-